 Those battery life figures are all significantly lower than what we obtained when testing the MacBook Pro 13 M1.
 It lasted 16 hours for web browsing and 15.5 hours for the MacBook Air M1.

-On the Windows front, laptops powered by Qualcomm’s Snapdragon processors have the best battery life.
-These always-connected devices, like Apple’s latest systems, are powered by ARM-based SoCs, which provide longer battery life than laptops with Intel-based chips.
 As an example, consider the ThinkPad X13s.
-Unfortunately, as compared to MacBooks, app-emulation pulls these computers back for most consumers.
+Unfortunately, as compared to MacBooks, app emulation pulls these computers back for most consumers.
 Furthermore, on other laptops with Intel processors designed to compete with MacBooks, elements such as OLED panels, touch screens, power-hungry Intel H-class CPUs, and Nvidia GPUs enter the picture and have a negative impact on battery life.

 It’s a pity to see Windows PCs suffer so much, and I’m hoping Intel’s next generation of chips can help.

-Better Softwares on MacBooks
+Better Software on MacBooks

-The bundled apps are one of the best features of MacBooks.
-FaceTime and iMessage are included, and both sync with your iPhone.
-There’s also iMovie and GarageBand, which may be used to edit music and videos.
 Then there’s the iWork application package, which, unlike Microsoft Office, is free.
 These pieces of integrated software make a major difference in the Mac vs. PC discussion for most people, and it is where PCs need to catch up.

 This is despite the fact that Windows 11 laptops come with a plethora of useful apps.
-You get Phone Link, which allows you to connect your Android phone and PC.
+You get a Phone Link, which allows you to connect your Android phone and PC.
 Microsoft also pre-installs Widgets, Weather, News, and other system programs.
 However, if you have an iPhone in your pocket, Macs are still superior, and they always will be.

 You’re out of luck if you possess an iPhone and want to view your text messages, images, or video calls on your PC.
 This is not supported by Phone Link.
 For the time being, Windows PCs can only communicate with Android phones.
-If Microsoft and its partners want a piece of Apple’s Mac business, they must enter the walled garden and figure out how to make iPhones function with Phone Link.

 And it’s not like this can’t happen.
 Dell Mobile Connect allows you to perform these things on XPS and select other systems, so I’m confident Microsoft can find a way.